Did you know that the bacteria in your body outnumber your body’s cells 10 to 1?

 After this initial adaptation period is over, your digestion should be better than it was before.

-Probiotics can be dangerous, and even lead to infections, in people with compromised immune systems.
-This includes people with HIV, AIDS and several other health conditions (61).
+In people with compromised immune systems, probiotics can lead to dangerous infections.
+This includes people with HIV, AIDS and several other conditions (54).

 If you have a medical condition, definitely consult with your doctor before taking a probiotic supplement.